Marco Bizot: Brest

 On 4 August 2021, Brest announced that Bizot had penned a three-year contract with the club, for a reported fee of €1 million.
 He made his competitive debut for the club on the first matchday of the 2021–22 Ligue 1 season; a 1–1 draw against Lyon.
 Bizot kept his first clean sheet for Brest on 31 October, which was also the club's first win of the season, a 2–0 home victory against Monaco.
 In the 2023–24 season, he contributed to his club's impressive campaign, with 13 clean sheets, as they secured a third-place finish in the league and first ever qualification to the UEFA Champions League.

 Aston Villa

-On 15 July 2025, Bizot signed for English Premier League club Aston Villa for an undisclosed fee.
-On 16 August, he made his debut for the club in a 0–0 draw against Newcastle United in the league.
+On 15 July 2025, Bizot signed for English club Aston Villa for an undisclosed fee.
+On 16 August, he made his Premier League debut for the club in a 0–0 draw with Newcastle United.
+On 14 February 2026, Bizot received a straight red card in an FA Cup tie against Newcastle United after bringing down a player outside the box.
+Villa, who were 1–0 up at the time of the red card, went on to lose the match 3–1.